-ARTICLE 9206 - BADGES OF RANK
+ARTICLE 9208 - BADGES OF RANK

-- 1. Badges of rank for all orders of dress except Ceremonial Dress are specified in Canadian Forces Dress Instructions.
-Regimental officers shall wear gold lace braid rank insignia on the mess dress jacket and gold braid rank insignia, not standard Canadian Forces braid, on the service dress jacket and all cloth shoulder titles. - 2.
-In addition to the orders of dress prescribed in the Canadian Forces Dress Instructions, the miniature metal rank insignia for other ranks shall be attached to the point of the right collar of the regimental coveralls.
+1. Badges of rank for all orders of dress except Ceremonial Dress are specified in Canadian Armed Forces Dress Instructions.9 Rank insignia for officers is described in ARTICLE 9205 - PIPS AND CROWNS.

+2. In addition to the orders of dress prescribed in the Canadian Armed Forces Dress Instructions, the miniature metal rank insignia for other ranks shall be attached to the point of the right collar of the regimental coveralls.